AndrewTKent/AndrewTKent/README.md

 - Hi, I’m @AndrewTKent
+- Currently a Physics Graduate Student at Brown University
+- Conducting Silicon Sensor Irradiation Research for the CMS Collaboration
 - I’m interested in Quantitative Finance
 - I’m currently learning RNN's and RL to use in a QuantFin project
 - I'm currently looking for either collaborators or for a full-time quant role